yrribeiro/payroll-java/README.md

 ## Getting Started with Java
-This is a working in progress.
+This is a work in progress.